vinckr/site/content/feed.md

 ### 26-12-2025

-- [Failed to get HTML title](https://tiled.art/) - great tessellation art, mindwarping stuff
+- [Tiled Art](https://tiled.art/) - great tessellation art, mindwarping stuff
 - [Nathan Rooy](https://nry.me/posts/2025-10-09/small-web-screenshots/) - a million screenshots of (small) websites. looks pretty amazing zoomed out, almost like a galaxy. also cool to explore some small websites through this
 - [One Million Screenshots](https://onemillionscreenshots.com/) - the same as above but with the top traffic websites, a bit less interesting but still dope
 - Video: [Who watches the Waymos?](https://www.youtube.com/watch?v=oYU2hAbx_Fc) - we're about to live in a weird world